Goshi Hosono

 Goshi Hosono (細野 豪志, Hosono Gōshi) is a Japanese politician and a member of the House of Representatives in the Diet (national legislature).
 A native of Ōmihachiman, Shiga and graduate of Kyoto University, he was elected to the House of Representatives for the first time in 2000.
 He was the Minister of Environment and Minister of State for Nuclear Power Policy and Administration in the cabinet of Yoshihiko Noda.
 He represents the 5th District of Shizuoka prefecture.

+Career

+As a DPJ politician

+In the 2000 Japanese general, Hosono was elected for the first time as a DPJ candidate in Shizuoka 7th district election, defeating the LDP's incumbent.

+In the 2003 general election, he moved to Shizuoka 5th district due to a change in the division of constituency and won the election for the second time, defeating Toshitsugu Saito (LDP).

+In September 2011, he was appointed Minister of the Environment of Noda Cabinet.

-Goshi Hosono considered running in the September 2012 Democratic Party (DPJ) presidential elections against incumbent Yoshihiko Noda, but was eventually dissuaded from doing so by senior members of the party.
+Goshi Hosono considered running in the September 2012 DPJ presidential elections against incumbent Yoshihiko Noda, but was eventually dissuaded from doing so by senior members of the party.

 Goshi Hosono was a protégé of DPJ Secretary General Azuma Koshiishi, who saw him as a potential future Prime Minister.

 After Noda's re-election as party president, and re-appointment of Koshiishi as Secretary General of the DPJ, Noda persuaded Hosono to become chairman of the party Policy Research Committee.
 The appointment of the popular 41-year-old Hosono was seen as important in preparing for the upcoming general election.